chenchun-undergraduate/campus-map-web-system/README.md

 allowing frontend views and backend logic to remain loosely coupled.

-Supporting resources such as images and map-related assets are maintained in dedicated directories to support visualization， and user interaction.
+Supporting resources such as images and map-related assets are maintained in dedicated directories to support visualization, and user interaction.

 ```text
 campus-map-web-system/